6 Vagus Nerve Exercises to Boost Your Well-being – Free Online Yoga Video

 In this post, I share with you additional yoga, breath, and movement practices that help stimulate and balance the vagus nerve.

-The Vagus Nerve and Health
+How The Vagus Nerve Affects Our Health

 Irregularities in the vagus nerve can cause tremendous distress in physical and emotional health.
 Physical consequences can include gastroesophageal reflux disease (GERD), irritable bowel syndrome (IBS), nausea or vomiting, fainting, migraines, tinnitus, autoimmune disorders, and seizures.
 Mental health consequences include fatigue, depression, panic attacks, or a classic alternation between feeling overwhelmed and shut down.

-Benefits of Stimulating the Vagus Nerve
+The Many Health Benefits of Stimulating the Vagus Nerve

 Stimulating the vagus nerve helps to regulate both sympathetic hyperarousal and parasympathetic hypoarousal.
 Since all vagus nerve stimulation initiates a relaxation response, it is important to develop a tolerance for the parasympathetic state without going into dysfunctional hypoarousal in which you might feel collapsed or shut down.